nikfaizdev/Data-Analysis-with-Excel-Coffee-Sales-Dashboard/README.md

 - Promote afternoon/evening specials or happy hour to boost late-day traffic.
 - Low-performing categories like Packaged Chocolate and Branded products may require reassessment (e.g., promotion, placement, or removal) to optimize product offerings.

+And that’s all for my first Excel project!
+I’d love to hear your thoughts, feedback, and suggestions for improvement.
+Stay tuned for more projects, and until then, have a nice day!